mariellefoster/plots_and_projects/README.md

 ## Surprise call of the day
 - Picks someone randomly from your contacts and calls them at 4pm
+- for a small fee, also calls someone at 4am

 ## DRM Education Site
 - What is it?